A Knowledge Based User Friendly Approach

 Appendix D: Underwriting Considerations by Property Type

-If you have a real estate note for sale, get started now. please submit a real estate note worksheet, and I will start working to produce a deal for you.
+If you have a note for sale, get started now.
+Please submit a worksheet, and I will start working to produce a deal for you.

 Photo by Stephen Dawson on Unsplash